kovidgoyal/calibre/manual/viewer.rst

 You can use the :guilabel:`Browse highlights` button in the viewer controls to show a separate panel with a list of all highlights in the book.

-You can browse *all highlights* in your entire calibre library by going to :guilabel:`Preferences->Toolbars` in calibre and adding the :guilabel:`Browse annotations` tool to the toolbar.
+You can browse *all highlights* in your entire calibre library by right clicking the :guilabel:`View` button and choosing :guilabel:`Browse annotations`.

 Finally, if you use the calibre Content server's in browser viewer, you can have the viewer sync its annotations with the browser viewer by going to